 To be honest, I didn’t come up with this idea.
 One of our biggest contributors, Noah, did.
 As a result, I have them to thank for this awesome series.
 In fact, many of the programs in this series were implemented by Noah, so give them a shout out in the comments.

 That said, File IO can be a very important part of any system.
 In fact, I do a bit of File IO for this site.
-Every image you see on The Renegade Coder was generated by a Python programOpens in a new tab. that uses file IO to read images and create new ones.
+Every image you see on The Renegade Coder was generated by a Python program that uses file IO to read images and create new ones.

 In general, File IO can be useful in all sorts of automation.
 I’m sure a lot of people have written little scripts to eliminate some busy work from their jobs.
 I’ve done that.
 Why update a file every day when you can automatically update it with scripting?